Sector agreements and wage exemptions

 Care Workforce Work to Residence Visa

-Bus drivers who had their AEWV application accepted on or before 6 April 2024 can continue to gain work experience and apply for a Transport Work to Residence Visa once they meet the visa requirements.
-They must be paid at least NZD$28 an hour during their work experience.
+Bus drivers who applied for their visa on or before 6 April 2024 and were successful in their visa application can continue to gain work experience for the Transport Work to Residence Visa.
+They must be paid at least NZD$28.00 an hour during their work experience.

 Transport Work to Residence Visa work requirements and roles